Self-disclosure: Benefits

 When the teacher engages in self-disclosure with the students, it opens up a new channel of communication in the classroom.
 As the teacher shares more information about who they are and their personal life, the students begin to see a new side of their teacher that is more than the person that stands in the front of their classroom every day.
 The teacher is seen as a real person with their own difficulties and struggles in life.
 This would allow the teacher to appear more relatable to the students which would promote better student to teacher communication.
 Of course, the information shared with the class must be appropriate and relevant.
 A teacher may use an illustration of a concept using an example from their own life in order to connect with a particular audience in the class.
 These connections with the teacher promotes a more productive relationship.

 As the teacher sets the tone of self-disclosure, students feel more willing to share in the practice of self-disclosure as well.
 The teacher demonstrates and helps to guide the students in understanding what is appropriate information to share in public discourses.
 As the students feel more comfortable with the teacher and begin sharing more about their own lives, the environment of the classroom is one of camaraderie and friendship.
+Even in online education settings, students will tend to disclose personal information or traumatic experience to faculty to seek support.
 By understanding the people in the classroom on a deeper level can open up opportunities to provide support to those involved.
 The teacher can better understand who the students are, what they struggle with, what their strengths are and what they need to succeed.
+This is important when it comes to disability accommodations where the more comfort a student has with faculty the more likely they are to disclose information about a disability and seek accommodations.
 Self-disclosure from student to teacher allows the teacher to best support the students based on their individual needs, therefore providing an improved education.